 What is Replace Don’t Erase?

-Replace Don’t Erase is an ongoing effort to preserve local government funding at a level allowing municipal government in Indiana to continue providing Hoosiers with the quality of life they expect and deserve.
-Once again, the Indiana General Assembly is considering a move towards eliminating the business personal property tax, an act that will eliminate more than $1 Billion dollars from local governments and devastate their ability to provide services, infrastructure, public safety and other improvements.
+Replace Don’t Erase is an ongoing effort to preserve funding for cities, towns, counties, schools, townships, and libraries at a level that allows these units to continue providing Hoosiers with the quality of life they expect and deserve.
+Once again, the Indiana General Assembly is considering several provisions that would eliminate a significant portion of the business personal property tax, acts that would eliminate millions of dollars from local governments and hinder their ability to provide services, infrastructure, public safety, and other improvements.
 Growing Indiana’s economy is about more than a checklist of business taxes.

 Personal Property Tax

 According to the Indiana Department of Local Government Finance, personal property taxes are levied against equipment used in the production of income or held as an investment; billboards; foundations for the equipment; and all other tangible property other than real property.